 I'm sure those images came to you intuitively, but they're so lovely and work so well, in a thematic sense.

 Oh thank you!
 I’m so glad you liked that moment from “I Looked For You…” It took me so long to discover that action—I kept writing and re-writing, trying different things.
-I do see the women in as being tough.
+I do see the women in Isle as being tough.
 Fighters, survivors.
 But also very searching and vulnerable at the same time.

-Yes, exactly.
-Like all compelling characters, they are full of contradictions and complications.
-You're one of the most socially graceful, outgoing people I know, but you are an expert at conjuring these alienated women!

-Laura van den Berg

-We're all full of paradoxes!
 I was painfully shy as a child and had very few friends until I hit my early/mid twenties (probably another reason why I treasure my friends now).
 So I have been there, in that loneliness and detachment.
 Writing was really the thing that saved me from that detachment, that lifted me out.

-Elliott Holt

-You're a masterful story writer.
-You're not even 30 and you've already published two collections.
 I know that you’re almost done with your first novel, but you took breaks from working on it to write the stories in this book, right?

 That's right about the novel.
-I started in 2008 or 2009.
+I started it in 2008 or 2009.

 Did you feel like you were cheating on the novel when you wrote these stories?
 Did writing stories feel like a vacation?

-Ha I don't think I felt that guilty I think it was more like my novel was a spouse I got really mad and then we decided to separate for a bit and I had a few flings.
+Ha!
+I don't think I felt that guilty.
+I think it was more like my novel was a spouse I got really mad at and then we decided to separate for a bit and I had a few flings.
 And they did feel like a vacation, partly because it felt great to finish something and also because the form was familiar.
 The novel is such a radically different form.
 But of course the stories were also hard in their own way, as most things in writing tend to be.

-Elliott Holt

-But I'm always impressed by how quickly you write stories.
-Didn't you write most of this book in about a year?

-Longer, actuallyabout three years.
-I wrote the title story and "Acrobat" in 2009 and then didn't write another story for about a year.

-Oh, that makes me feel a little better.
-Still, you’re one of the hardest working writers I know.
 How do you decide how to order the stories in a collection?

 I have a great story about this: In May of 2012, a notice was slipped under our apartment door, in Baltimore, letting us know major construction was to be happening on our floor.
-It's a long story, but there was a part of our building that had to be reached through our bedroom closet (!), so we had to empty it out and conet to having people traipsing through our apartment at odd hours for weeks.
+It's a long story, but there was a part of our building that had to be reached through our bedroom closet (!), so we had to empty it out and consent to having people traipsing through our apartment at odd hours for three weeks.
 Dust everywhere, lots of noise.
 I was perhaps even more annoyed about this because I had set aside that block of time to organize my collection.